-Don’t be afraid to pick the flowers to display indoors, they look spectacular and the plants love trimming.
+Don’t be afraid to pick your hydrangea flowers to display indoors - they look spectacular and the plants love trimming.
 Hydrangeas also grow best with the correct pruning regime.
 Hydrangea macrophylla has flowers on old wood in early summer.
 To keep plants compact and neat prune them in stages.
 Stems that haven’t flowered and those holding burnt blooms can be pruned in mid summer.
 Flowered stems are deadheaded in autumn.
 The hard prune is done in late winter by cutting flowered stems back to the first pair of live buds.
 Old stems can also be removed at this time, cutting them back to ground level.
 These older stems are five to six years old and may have peeling bark.
 Removing them helps to rejuvenate the plant.
 Leave stems that haven’t flowered unpruned at this stage.

-Some new varieties of hydrangeas are repeat flowering (for example Endless Summer forms).
+Some new varieties of hydrangeas are repeat flowering - for example, Endless Summer forms.
 They bloom from summer to autumn with flushes of flowers and may need deadheading after each flower flush.

 When to buy

 Hydrangeas are sold in flower in spring and summer.
 A pot of hydrangeas in flower is an ideal Christmas or hostess gift!
 Click here to view Flower Power's range of hydrangeas.